123wowow123/PreFlopTrainer/readme.md

 ToDo:
-save path in db with button combination
+save db on exit or on image save